 Apply the fertilizer monthly when temperatures are at least 55 degrees Fahrenheit, generally April to August or according to the package instructions.
 Move the mulch and sprinkle 3/4 cup granular fertilizer around the drip line, which is the perimeter of the bush growth.

 Rake the fertilizer lightly into the soil with your fingertips.
 Water the roses again.
 Stop feeding them by mid-August to prepare them for winter dormancy.

 Pruning for Blooms

 Cabbage roses bloom on the previous year's wood.
-Prune them at the end of their blooming season, generally in the summer, depending on local conditions.
-Clean pruning shears with household disinfectant between bushes to reduce the risk of transferring any pests or diseases.
+Prune roses at the end of their blooming season, generally in the summer, depending on local conditions.
+Clean pruning shears with alcohol between bushes to reduce the risk of transferring any pests or diseases.

 Prune short canes by about 2 inches, and cut off a third of the length of long canes.
 Prune off any dead, distorted or weak canes.
 Make the cut on the healthy part of the cane, an inch below the affected area.

 There are a variety of rose colors, so they often mean different things.
 When you pick a rose, you can pick one based on their beauty, but it's important to know what the color means.
 Roses symbolize love, honor, devotion, wisdom, timelessness, passion and more.